Many or all companies we feature compensate us. Compensation and editorial

 CFP®

-I suggest that the beneficiary searches for the top three custodians that have been established for the longest period of time, and that have good reviews and are reputable financial institutions.
-Contact each custodian to request information on fees, and discuss service and reporting structure.
-If you are uncertain after interviewing at least three custodians, it may be beneficial to contact a financial professional to discuss your goals.
-Additionally, it could be helpful to discuss with trusted friends or family who have invested in Gold IRAs.
+I suggest searching for the top three custodians who have been established for the longest period of time, have good reviews, and are reputable financial institutions.
+Contact each custodian to request fee information and discuss service and reporting structure.
+If you are uncertain after interviewing at least three custodians, it may help to contact a financial professional to discuss your goals.
+Discussing with trusted friends or family who have invested in gold IRAs could also be helpful.

 What does a gold custodian cost?